Chargers RB Melvin Gordon Says He’s ‘So Glad’ Khalil Mack Was Traded

 “I’m so glad we don’t have to see Mack – Khalil Mack.
 Oh my gosh, I’m so happy.
 I’m so happy we don’t have to see him.
 I’m tired of him.
 Him, Von [Miller] and [Justin] Houston?
 Come on, man.
 Now I get a break.”
 Gordon stated.

-It’s unknown exactly what the full story will be about, but it doesn’t seem like Gordon will pull any punches when it comes to revealing his thoughts, specifically on Mack.
+It’s unknown exactly what the full story will be about, but it doesn’t seem like Gordon will hold back on revealing his thoughts, specifically on Mack.

-The Raiders traded the 2016 Defensive Player of the Year this offseason to the Chicago Bears in a blockbuster deal which netted them two first-round picks and third and sixth-round selections.
-In return, they sent Mack, a second-rounder and a conditional fifth-round pick as ESPN’s Adam Schefter revealed.
+The Raiders traded the 2016 Defensive Player of the Year this offseason to the Chicago Bears in a blockbuster deal which netted them two first-round picks, as well as third and sixth-round selections.
+In return, they sent Mack, a second-rounder and a conditional fifth-round pick to Chicago, as ESPN’s Adam Schefter revealed.

 Melvin Gordon’s Numbers vs. Raiders